caiusb/website/src/pages/blog/2025-12-30-self-hosted-postgres/index.md

 For this example, I use S3 as the backup target destination.
 The amount of data stored is small, however, WAL archiving could end up writing a lot of objects.
-This could incur significant S3 API charges, so it's something I'd like to keep an eye on.
+This could incur significant S3 API charges, so it's something I'm keeping an eye on.
-For the record, with hourly base backups, I didn't see any cost increases for my AWS account.
+With hourly base backups, I didn't see any cost increases for my AWS account.
 But inserting 21 records, and deleting a few is not exactly a representative use case, but at least the "baseline" cost is not absurd.

 ## Retention policies